SumianVoice/TransVoice-Wiki/wiki/pages/various/passages.md

 You can benefit from reading any passage you like, but there are some passages that are better at helping us discover potential weakness than others.

 ## Non-speech-like passages
+These are read somewhat like a script, and as such are less speechlike.

 <details closed markdown="block"><summary markdown="block">
 ### The rainbow passage